Power training: Explosive power lifts

 Explosive power lifts are weight training exercises which require a very fast movement to be performed by the lifter in order to lift the weight.
 For instance, in a power clean, a barbell is quickly lifted from the floor and unto the upper chest; this must be performed fast in one dynamic movement otherwise it would not be possible to move the weight to this position.
-Similarly, in a clean and jerk, a lifter moves a barbell to a position above their head whilst they quickly lower their height to allow for the easier extension of their arms; this movement must be performed in one very quick fluid action.
+Similarly, in a snatch, a lifter moves a barbell to a position above their head whilst they quickly lower their height to allow for the easier extension of their arms; this movement must be performed in one very quick fluid action.
 If the lifter attempted to press the weight above their head slowly then they would not be able to.
 It is the dramatic increase in speed which allows for the lift to be completed and it is therefore an essential component.